LukeEcomod/flush-satta/README.md

 where Gi is layer's integrated conductance (ms-1), VPD vapor pressure deficit (kPa) and P (kPa) ambient pressure.
 C = Cair * Mwater is conversion factor from ms-1 to kgm-2s-1.

-The Gi is based on Launiainen et al. (2018) HESS, modified from Saugier & Katerji, 1991 and Kelliher et al. 1995.
+The Gi is slight simplification on Launiainen et al. (2018) GMDD, modified from Saugier & Katerji, 1991 and Kelliher et al. 1995.

 Gi = gsref * fQ * fVPD * fPheno * fRew